streamnative/function-mesh-website/docs/functions/package-function/package-function-go.md

   `-- buildpack.toml
 ```

-Update the content for the three files with the following content.
+Update the content of the three files with the following content.

 - **buildpack.toml**